mpv-player/mpv/DOCS/man/en/af.rst

         You should add this option if you specify additional parameters, as automatically inserted lavrresample instances will use the default settings.
+    ``o=<string>``
+        Set AVOptions on the SwrContext or AVAudioResampleContext.
+These should be documented by FFmpeg or Libav.

 ``lavcac3enc[=tospdif[:bitrate[:minchn]]]``
     Encode multi-channel audio to AC-3 at runtime using libavcodec.
 Supports